 Anton Wagner has been documenting queer history in Toronto for 30 years.
 Wagner was born in 1960 and lives in Toronto, the focus of his documentary filmmaking.
 His documentaries include ‘The Photographer: an artist’s journey,’ about the life of photographer Michael Chambers, and ‘Forbidden fruit: the unashamed lives of female impersonators,’ a film that documents drag queens in Toronto from as early as the 1940s.
 ‘The Photographer’ was broadcast on the CBC and is part of a body of documentary work that has been essential to telling Toronto gay and trans stories for decades.

-These generous donations have not yet been processed, but are available at the CLGA to researchers.
+These generous donations have not yet been processed, but are available at The ArQuives to researchers.